 - Undergraduate or Advanced Degree (2- or 4-year institution; includes community colleges, tribal colleges, etc.) in Biology, Environmental Sciences, Ecology, Evolutionary Biology, Natural Resources Management, Botany, Wildlife Biology, or similar fields - You must receive your degree before starting an internship, however you can apply before your degree is complete!
 Spring semester 2017 graduates are encouraged to apply.
 Applicants with undergraduate AND graduate degrees are also encouraged to apply!

 - Have a current and valid United States drivers license

 - Have enthusiasm, independence, strong work ethic

 - Have interest in land management and applied conservation practices

 Each internship requires a unique set of skills in at least one of the following areas.
 Please note that most internships have a botany or botany & wildlife focus.
-Fewer wildlife positions are available.
+Typically, very few wildlife positions are available.